270 Grant Street, Blair, Nebraska • Diesel Repair FAQs Built Around Uptime

 Do you help customers understand what caused the problem?

 Yes.
 Good repair communication should not stop at naming the failed part.
-Customers need context.
-We believe it is important to help you understand what happened, what the repair addresses, and what should be watched next.
+We believe customers should understand what happened, what the repair addresses, and what should be watched next so the same situation is less likely to happen again.

 Can STS help reduce unexpected downtime?